Does smoking hemp get you high? Is it safe?

 So, if CBD Doesn’t Cause a High — What is it Used for?

-Just like the respiratory system, cardiovascular system, and all other bodily functions, the endocannabinoid system, or ECS, is a part of all human and other mammalians’ bodies.
+We know we have the respiratory system, cardiovascular system, and all other bodily systems.
+The endocannabinoid system, or ECS, is another bodily system.

 The ECS runs all throughout our body, made up of cannabinoid receptors, which are split into CB1 and CB2 receptors.
 We produce our own endocannabinoids to interact with these receptors.